Reading time: 5 min.

 Area covered: hairline, mid-scalp, crown

-This patient’s hair transplant journey is slightly different from others here, as he spent 3 months using a combination of Minoxidil, Finasteride, and derma rolling to stimulate hair growth before having FUE treatment.
+This patient’s hair transplant journey is slightly different from others here, as he spent 3 months using a combination of Minoxidil, Finasteride, and derma rolling to stimulate hair growth before undergoing an FUE hair transplant procedure.
 The first photo shows his hair prior to this treatment.
-The second shows his hair following these non-surgical interventions, but before his transplant.
+The second shows his hair following these non-surgical interventions but before his transplant.
 As you can see, these treatments can have a massive impact on the thickness and density of your hair, so they’re worth considering before you opt for surgery.

-Following his hair transplant, the hair density is very limited, which is to be expected at this early stage.
+Following his surgery, the hair density is very limited, which is to be expected at this early stage in the hair transplant timeline.

 Number of grafts: 6,335